eurbs/ntbdth/README.md

 ## The Letter

 I wrote a ton of letters this summer to Nick.
 If I had been thinking ahead, I would have put a clue in plain text in a letter in early July, but alas, I was last minute with this as per usual.
 I wanted to incorporate those letters into the hunt somehow though.
-Counting unique words in those letters is how I decided to do that.
+Counting words in those letters is how I decided to do that.

 ## Song Lyrics